Overview

 -

-Council Democracy provides structured access into the city’s formal agenda process.
+Council Democracy provides structured access into and bottom-up authority over the city’s formal agenda process.

 Ward Council Pathway